LeleFT/FixedLengthRecordReader/readme.md

 String record = "000321PRODUCT DESCRIPTION                     2025-11-125.23";
 FixedLengthRecordReader reader = new FixedLengthRecordReader( record );

-// Read an int value using first 6 characters (e.g. a KPI) int id = reader.getInt( 6 );
+// Read the KPI as an int value using first 6 characters (expected: 321) int id = reader.getInt( 6 );

-// Read a String value using the next 40 characters (e.g. description) String description = reader.getString( 40 );
+// Read the product description as a String value using the next 40
+// characters (expected: "PRODUCT DESCRIPTION")
+String description = reader.getString( 40 ).trim();

-// Read a LocalDate (e.g. purchase date)
-LocalDate purchaseDate = reader.getExtendedISODate();
+// Read the purchase date as a LocalDate (expected: 2025-11-12) LocalDate purchaseDate = reader.getExtendedISODate();

-// Read a double value (e.g. the price) double price = reader.getDouble(4);
+// Read the price as a double value (expected: 5.23) double price = reader.getDouble(4);
 ```